-Are you looking to create an Excel timesheet?
+Are you looking to create a timesheet in Excel?

 If so, you’re in the right place!